Otto Christian Archibald von Bismarck: World War II

 In 1942, Bismarck played a role in the disclosure of Nazi intelligence that allowed Balkan Jews to be saved.
 Jews, mostly from Croatia, had fled to the parts of Yugoslavia which the Italian army occupied during 1941 and had since that time lived in peace under the protection of the Royal Italian Army.
 They had run from the unsystematic butchery of the Croatian fascists, the Ustaši, but by the middle of 1942 they were threatened with the systematic extermination planned for them under the Nazi "new order" in Europe.
-In August of 1942 the German government formally asked the Italian government to hand them over.
+In August 1942 the German government formally asked the Italian government to hand them over.
 Mussolini agreed; a handful of Italian diplomats and generals said no. By refusing the German request and disobeying an explicit order of the Duce, the conspirators set a perilous course which in the end crossed not merely the murderous ambition of Mussolini but that of Hitler, Himmler and the SS.
 At the start they had no conclusive evidence of what is now known as "the final solution", but the Italian Foreign Ministry had received a broad hint.
 On 18 August 1942, Prince Bismarck, called on the Marchese Lanza d'Ajeta at the Italian Foreign Ministry.
 Bismarck had orders to demand that the Italian government instruct its military authorities "to actuate those measures devised by the Germans and the Croatians for a transfer in mass of the Jews of Croatia to territories in the East".
 Prince Bismarck let slip the fact that the measures would lead to the "dispersion and elimination" of such Jews.
 Indeed, in the original text d'Ajeta had recorded the word 'liquidation'.
 Italy now faced the holocaust squarely.
 Bismarck himself had whispered the truth to the cabinet chief of Count Ciano: the Jews were not being transferred to the east to work but to die.
 Mussolini was perfectly prepared to grant his Nazi ally the bodies of a few thousand Croatian Jews.
 In his large hand he wrote "nulla osta" (no objection) across the memorandum.
 Mussolini apparently did not care what happened to the Jews of Croatia or refused to believe Bismarck's hint.
 It was that 'order' of Mussolini's that the conspirators decided to disobey.